ziruihao/fancy-css-workshop/README.md

 }
 ```

 5. Now all your hearts should animate on hover!
-To customize your page so that everyone on campus isn't getting the exact same flitz, try some of the different transformations found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) with more documentation [here](https://www.w3schools.com/cssref/css3_pr_transform.asp)!
+To customize your page so that everyone on campus isn't getting the exact same flitz, **try some of the different transformations** found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) with more documentation [here](https://www.w3schools.com/cssref/css3_pr_transform.asp)!
+You could also **change the filepath** within the `img` tag under the `heart` div to apply these hover effects to different images.
+May we suggest [yes,](https://media.giphy.com/media/6cFcUiCG5eONW/giphy.gif) [maybe,](https://media.giphy.com/media/6qmOIwxEJnt96/giphy.gif) and [no](https://media.giphy.com/media/1zSz5MVw4zKg0/giphy.gif) gifs?

 ### Bonus!
 Use radio buttons to add a click effect when one of the heart answers is selected!
 That way your crush can see whcih reply they are selecting.
 This would be a lot like the radio button menu hack from lab two.
 Suggestion: change the color of the text or the scale of the image when the heart is clicked.

+Also feel free to change the colors, fonts, and layout to make it your own!
+Your end result can look completely different from ours.

 *Alternative Bonus:* Use Surge to host your site and flitz it to a friend. :wink: